 - Defector from Decadence: While he still considers himself Hitlers true friend, he admits to disobeying his orders because he found them lunatic and inhuman.

 - Et Tu, Brute?: After his confession, Hitler refuses to say farewell to him, shake his hand or even look at him in the eye.
 When Speer leaves the room, Hitler is shown shedding Manly Tears.
-However, he doesn't have him executed and lets him go.
+However, he doesn't have him executed and lets him go, perhaps because Speer had the courage to admit it to his face, unlike Himmler and Goering.

 - Nice Guy: Compared to the other Nazis, yes.
 He's the only one who actually seems to care about civilian lives and making sure Germany lives past the end of the war.